LEARNAcademy/open-house/README.md

 # In-browser JavaScript Functions

 ## Overview
-- This lesson will guide you in creating a funciton that displays a greeting to whoever the user is
+- This lesson will guide you in creating JavaScript functions using the Chrome console

 ## Learning Objectives
 - Getting experience using the Chrome developer tools